dccuchile/wefe/doc/quick_start.rst

 - Create the Query.
 - Run the Query using the WEAT metric over the Word Embedding Model.

-These stages will be implemented next:
+These stages be implemented next:

 1. Load the Word Embedding pretrained model from :code:`gensim` and then, create a :code:`` instance with it.
 This object took a gensim's :code:`KeyedVectors` object and a model name as parameters.
-As we said previously, for this example, we will use :code:`glove-twitter-25'` embedding model.
+As we said previously, for this example, we use :code:`glove-twitter-25'` embedding model.

 >>> # import the modules
 >>> from wefe.query import Query